 The Duggar family's unusual dating rules have been well documented, and have been well before the family was embroiled in scandals.

-It was epic, abrupt and stunning fall from grace when Josh Duggar's child molestation history - and rampant adultery - was first exposed.
+It was an abrupt and stunning fall from grace when Josh Duggar's child molestation history - and rampant adultery - was first exposed.

-Yet, despite his hypocrisy, and the fact that everything about the family has been under more scrutiny, the Duggars are going strong.
+Yet, despite his hypocrisy, and the fact that everything about them has been under more scrutiny, the Duggars weathered the storm.

 TLC axed 19 Kids & Counting, only to come back with Counting On, and you can count on them never backing down from their beliefs.

 When it comes to their core convictions, they stand firm.

 Their belief system certainly takes a certain kind of conviction in order to practice, too, since their list of rules for love and life is not short.

 Despite talk of Joy-Anna Duggar breaking courtship rules, and signs of hope like Jinger wearing shorts, these guidelines ain't no joke.

 Here are 21 things the Duggars specifically do not allow ...

 Dates Without Chaperones